Madjeisah/SCMvL/README.md

 # SCMvL
-A Search-based Contrastive Multi-View Learning for Graph Classification.
+The original implementation for paper SCMvL: A Search-based Contrastive Multi-View Learning for Graph Classification.